-Under no circumstance shall an official respond to a question relating to OHSAA administrative issues.
+Under no circumstance shall an official respond to a question relating to OHSAA administrative issues (e.g., weight management and ejection protocol penalties).
 When in doubt, direct the question to an SRI or the DOD who in-turn will ensure that in is placed with the proper authority within the OHSAA Administrative Office.